squidfunk/mkdocs-material/docs/getting-started.md

 ---

+:fontawesome-brands-youtube:{ style="color: #EE0F0F" }
+__[How to set up Material for MkDocs]__ by @james-willett – :octicons-clock-24:
+15m – Learn how to create and host a documentation site using Material for Docs on GitHub Pages in a step-by-step guide.

+  [How to set up Material for MkDocs]: https://www.youtube.com/watch?v=Q-YA_dA8C20

+---

 __Tip__: If you don't have prior experience with Python, we recommend reading [Using Python's pip to Manage Your Projects' Dependencies], which is a really good introduction on the mechanics of Python package management and helps you